Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 4 Desks Worth Looking At

-Here are four standing desks across a range of prices that meet the criteria for bigger guys: at least 350 lbs capacity (so you’d have real headroom under the 80% rule), dual motors minimum, and a crossbar or equivalent stability feature.
+These are the four standing desks for big guys I’d actually recommend, spread across a range of prices.
+Each one meets the minimum criteria: at least 350 lbs capacity (so you’d have real headroom under the 80% rule), dual motors minimum, and a crossbar or equivalent stability feature.

 Best Value: FlexiSpot E7 Pro (~$500-$600)